visualfabriq/portalytics/README.md

 * `selected_features` give the ability of using different features for each group.

-* `params` give the ability of using different model and categorical-feature transformer for each group.
+* `params` give the ability of using different model and feature transformer for each group.

 The Jupyter notebook [multimodel_example.ipynb](example_notebooks/multimodel_example.ipynb) contains an end-to-end example of how MultiModel can be trained and saved using vf_portalytics Model wrapper.